hiperwalk/hiperwalk/docs/install/index.rst

 Install
 =======

-HiperWalk is built on top of multiple Python libraries.
+HiperWalk is built on top of some Python libraries.
 By just installing the Python libraries,
 HiperWalk does not make use of High-Performance Computing (HPC).
+If an installating without support for HPC is desired, you can jump to :ref:`docs_install_hiperwalk`.

 For supporting HPC,
 HiperWalk uses
 `neblina-core <https://github.com/paulomotta/neblina-core>`_,